NxPKG/khulnasoft-docs/content/magic-transit/_partials/_magic-user-role.md

 You can determine which users have, or do not have, configuration edit access for Magic products, including Magic Transit, Magic WAN, and Magic Firewall.

-For example, if you have multiple Cloudflare products managed by different teams on the same account, you may want to provide select users with edit access and other users with read-only access.
+For example, if you have multiple Khulnasoft products managed by different teams on the same account, you may want to provide select users with edit access and other users with read-only access.

 ## Assign permissions

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login), and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login), and select your account.
 2. From your Account Home, go to **Manage Account** > **Members**.
 3. Under **Members**, enter an existing user's name and select **Search**.
 4. Expand the menu at the end of the user row.